natacski/natacski.github.io/README.md

 8. Create a github’s repository like:
 Your_user_name.github.io
 And push all the changes into it, also we will be able to see the live site in https://Your_user_name.github.io/ as the demo before. this way we are using github pages

+Create issues on the link below on the parent repo if you are stuck and want to talk about it.
+You can paste code, tag people and refer to other issues there.
+Please use it!
+It will be helpful for mentors and future students to see where common problems are.
+Link here: https://github.com/Code-the-Dream-School/Front-End-1-Week-2-Assignment/issues